 |Sony A7S II||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-|

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1Ds Mark II or the Sony A900 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.